planetis-m/fuzz-experiments/tasks.md

 - [ ] Safe enum/range mutator, needs a macro (try to reuse rank from enumutils).
 (1h)
 - [ ] Write some docs and a ref example.
 - [ ] Add mutator overloads for seq[byte]/string and test them.
+- [ ] Bug: post-processor shouldn't run if there is a mutate function for an object.

 MAYBE
 =====